-Russian opposition leader Alexei Navalny arrested during protests
+Russian opposition leader freed after arrest during protests

 - As Navalny called for nationwide protests, 46 such events were held around Russia

-- The protests come in advance of March presidential elections, which Navalny labels rigged
+(CNN)Russian opposition leader Alexei Navalny has been released after he was arrested Sunday during anti-Kremlin protests in Moscow, according to his official Twitter account.

-- The Putin critic said police forced their way into his office on Sunday
+Navalny wrote that he was released until a court hearing, but did not provide details on when the hearing would be held.
+He also thanked demonstrators who had gathered near the detention center where he was being held.

-(CNN)Russian opposition leader Alexei Navalny was arrested Sunday during anti-Kremlin protests in Moscow as rallies continue nationwide.
+Navalny, a longtime critic of President Vladimir Putin, was arrested earlier Sunday during nationwide rallies protesting what the opposition leader calls rigged presidential elections set to take place on March 18.

 "I've been detained.
 This doesn't matter.
 Come to Tverskaya (Street).
 You are not going there for me, it's for you and your future," Navalny tweeted after his arrest.